shhudspeth/hb-project-shelve-it/README.md

   <h3> PROJECT DESCRIPTION </h3>
         <ul>
             - Summary:
               -Make a virtual bookself!
 Send the bookshelf to your email or text.
-Add books via text or pictures<br>
+Add books via text or pictures

             - MVP features (1-3):